openrewrite/rewrite-docs/docs/recipes/core/findparsefailures.md

 | `Integer` | maxSnippetLength | *Optional*.
 When the failure occurs on a granular tree element, its source code will be included as a column in the data table up to this maximum snippet length. |  |
 | `String` | parserType | *Optional*.
 Only display failures from parsers with this simple name. | `YamlParser` |
 | `String` | stackTrace | *Optional*.
 Only mark stack traces with a message containing this text. | `RuntimeException` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage